 Some of the earliest studies that employed the PSO relationship (Eqs.
 4 and 5 presented earlier) can in fact be interpreted based on reactions involving covalent bonds.
-Thus, Ritchie (1977) set out to fit data related to gas adsorption onto solids by use of a generalized model involving an arbitrary reaction order n, where $\theta$ is the fraction of occupied sites and $\alpha$ is a constant.
+Thus, Ritchie (1977) set out to fit data related to gas adsorption onto solids by use of a generalized model involving an arbitrary reaction order n, where θ is the fraction of occupied sites and α is a constant.
 When the exponent was set equal to 2, this expression was shown to fit data for several systems, including data from Bansal et al. (1971), who studied the rate of chemisorption of hydrogen onto carbon.
 In other words, the data fit well to the PSO equation.
 The use of an exponent of 2 can be justified in Eq.
 11 if one assumes that the reaction requires dissociation of hydrogen, where the resulting adsorbed hydrogen atoms need to occupy two adjacent sites, and further that the adsorbed hydrogen atoms are able to diffuse while remaining attached to the surface (Medved and Černý 2011).
 The envisioned situation is depicted in Fig. 4, where adsorption is assumed to be essentially bidentate, occupying two independent adjacent sites simultaneously (Wang and Giammar 2013).
+While the PSO equation appears to be fully justified, if one accepts the stated assumptions for the system described, it is important to note that Bansal et al. (1971), as well as the other examples considered by Ritchie (1977) were considering situations in which covalent bonds were clearly involved.
+The early use of the PSO equation by Sobkowski and Czerwiński (1974) to fit adsorption data likewise involved a surface-facilitated chemical reaction as well as a surface partly filled with adsorbed atomic hydrogen, analogous to Fig. 4.

-$$\frac{\mathrm{d}\theta}{\mathrm{d}t} = \alpha (1 - \theta)^n \tag{11}$$
+$$\frac{\mathrm{d}\theta}{\mathrm{d}t} = \alpha (1-\theta)^n \tag{11}$$